Dominique Zinkpe

 Taxi Zinkpe was driven around the city of Amsterdam during the Africa in the Picture Film Festival 2003.

-Dominique Zinkp links
+Dominique Zinkpe links